 Posted on December 06, 2014

-It has become a common refrain among Americans that we should “buy local” and look for “Made in the USA” labeling on our consumer products.
+All our products are proudly made in North America!It has become a common refrain among Americans that we should “buy local” and look for “Made in the USA” labeling on our consumer products.
 How many people, though, have really considered all the factors that support the publicity to buy American?
 Obviously, as the economy has [...]

 Image courtesy of ddpavumba/FreeDigitalPhotos.net.
 Economic conditions around the world continue to be challenging, and businesses must consider how they will respond in order to survive.
 We have observed that many large players in the geotextile lining industry are changing business strategies with the aim of satisfying stockholders, even at the expense of their customers.
 As businesses [...]

 Image courtesy of Michael Elliott / FreeDigitalPhotos.net.
 BTL joins over 165 CEOs and business leaders in endorsing the development, construction and completion of the Keystone XL Pipeline.
 We believe that construction of the pipeline will bring much needed jobs and a path to energy independence for the United States.
 The Keystone XL Pipeline is a proposed 1,179-mile, [...]

 Image courtesy of tiverylucky / FreeDigitalPhotos.net The United States is currently under drought conditions from portions of the Midwest and southern plains all the way to California, Oregon and Washington.
 In California, the drought is so severe that certain communities have been warned that they could run out of water in as little as 100 days. [...]